Coupling Designs for Randomized Experiments with Complex Treatments: Appendix

 \subsection{Dispersion of Stratified Randomization}

-Stratified randomization \emph{completely randomizes} treatment assignments within strata of similar units.
-This is a particular example of a coupling design, where the coupling is given by complete randomization.
+Stratified randomization is a particular example of a coupling design, where the coupling is given by complete randomization.
 By definition, complete randomization assigns equal probability to all treatment allocations $d_{1:k} \in \suppf^k$ that exactly reproduce the target distribution $F$.
-For example, if $F = \unif(\{1, 2, 3\})$, complete randomization with $k=3$ randomizes uniformly over allocations with exactly one unit assigned to each treatment.
 We can formalize this as follows: